sstubben/sstubben.github.io/consulting.md

 Get in touch
 ------------
 I'm <a href="{{ site.baseurl }}contact" target="_top">available for hire on a contract basis</a>.
-I usually come in for a half day or a couple of days to have discussions with your team, leadership and be a fly on the wall to look at how you work.
+I am very flexible in terms of hours and location, when it comes to development.
+In terms of software process and optimization, I usually come in for a half day or a couple of days to have discussions with your team, leadership and be a fly on the wall to look at how you work.

 You can see more about my background on <a href="http://linkedin.com/in/simonstubben" target="_blank">LinkedIn</a>.
-In case you need some referrals, I will be happy to send some contacts your way.
+In case you need some referrals, I will be happy to send some contacts your way. #TODO

 {% include footer.html %}